Chart Color Schemes

 South Wentworthville has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified eight projects that could affect the region.
-Notable projects include 65-71 Jersey Road in South Wentworthville, the Integrated Mental Health Complex at Westmead, Merrylands RSL Club Redevelopment Stage 2, and Cardinal Gilroy Village Redevelopment at 45 Barcom Street.
-The following list details those most likely to be relevant.
+The performance of an area is significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified eight projects that are expected to impact the area.
+Notable projects include 65-71 Jersey Road in South Wentworthville, the Integrated Mental Health Complex Westmead, Merrylands RSL Club Redevelopment Stage 2, and Cardinal Gilroy Village Redevelopment at 45 Barcom Street.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.